Need a mortgage to buy a NYC co-op? Your rate is not the only thing to consider

 “The sale did not go smoothly.
-The complication was the bank was not familiar with doing co-op purchases…They mostly did single-family homes,” she says.
-“They were requiring things of the co-op that no other banks require because they understand the process is different.
-They were asking things that did not make sense for the purchase...My buyer's agent had to get on emails and explain that co-op purchases are different.
-They were not willing to make a decision on how to move forward and it got to a point where I was forced to abandon them entirely.”
+The complication was the bank was not familiar with doing co-op purchases.
+They mostly did single-family homes,” she says.
+“They were requiring things that no other banks require and asking things that did not make sense for the purchase.
+My buyer's agent had to explain that co-op purchases are different.
+It got to a point where I was forced to abandon them entirely.”

-"What was once a smooth and easy process became an uphill challenge, as we had to explain to the mortgage department at said bank how we were unable to provide certain documents because of the type of purchase.
-They did not understand how you could purchase shares in a corporation versus real property.
+"What was once a smooth and easy process became an uphill challenge, as we had to explain to the mortgage department at the bank how we were unable to provide certain documents," she says.
+"They did not understand how you could purchase shares in a corporation versus real property.
 They had never encountered the type of housing stock we are dealing with and did not know the type of questions to ask.
 Needless to say it was a rough few months!”

 “The process does not have to be more complicated if you are working with a lender who is familiar with co-ops and can prepare you for how the process is going to work.
-There may be a few additional steps....but it can still be a manageable process,” says Brittney Baldwin, vice president at National Cooperative Bank, which specializes in co-op mortgages (and is a Brick Underground sponsor).
+There may be a few additional steps but it can still be a manageable process,” says Ryan Greer, senior vice president at National Cooperative Bank, which specializes in co-op mortgages (and is a Brick Underground sponsor).

 For example, while a bank might be fine with a 40 percent debt-to-income ratio—meaning up to 40 percent of your income covers housing expenses—many co-op boards will cap this at 25 percent.
-Co-ops can also restrict what kind of mortgage they allow in the building, so you an interest-only mortgage may not be an option for you.
+Co-ops can also restrict what kind of mortgage they allow in the building, so an interest-only mortgage may not be an option for you.

 Another difference is that many co-ops require the mortgage to "follow the deed," which means that whoever is named on the stock and lease of the apartment must also be listed on the mortgage.

-Most banks that have experience with co-op sales keep a list of 'approved' buildings, which can expedite your financing.
-(Pro tip: When interviewing lenders, ask if your building is already on their 'approved' list of co-ops.)
+Most banks that have experience with co-op sales keep a list of "approved" buildings, which can expedite your financing.
+(Pro tip: When interviewing lenders, ask if your building is already on their approved list of co-ops.)

-“This means that they have reviewed all of the cooperative documents and are comfortable lending in that building,” says Kurzweil.
+“This means that they have reviewed all of the cooperative documents and are comfortable lending in that building,” Kurzweil says.
 “They are not only reviewing your finances, they are reviewing the finances of the cooperative as well.
 If you are dealing with a private bank who has never lent in a cooperative before they might not know how to approve a building or what to ask for when reviewing documentation.”